petre-renware/sdeven/README.md

 ## ROADMAP

-This file (if exists) keeps all future intentions for SDEVEN content changes, improvements and any other such as intentions.
+This file keeps all future intentions for SDEVEN content changes, improvements and any other such as intentions.

 SDEVEN is on continuously improvement based on real practice and users (developers, product managers, etc) recommendations, but is published only after management approval for *company policy implementation*.